 Instructions to Referees.
 Instructions to Secretaries.
-Instructions to Players. a corner kick, or from a free kick awarded for tripping, kicking, striking, jumping at, holding, pushing, violently or dangerously charging an opponent, charging an opponent illegally from behind, or handling the ball (breaches of Law 9).
-But it must be remembered that a free kick awarded for any other breach of the Laws does not come under this regulation.
-Note that a goal cannot be scored direct from a kick-off, or goal-kick; or from free- kicks awarded for the following breaches of Laws : (a) Player playing the ball a second time before it has been played by another player, after throwing in or taking a free kick or a penalty kick. (b) Off-side. (c) Carrying by Goal-keeper. (d) Charging Goal-keeper at wrong time, the charging being otherwise
+Instructions to Players. a corner kick, or from a free kick awarded for tripping, kicking, btriking, jumping at, holding, oushing, violently or dangerously charging an opponent, charging an opponent illegally from behind, or nandling the ball (breaches of Law 9).
+But it must be remembered that a ree kick awarded for any other oreach of the Laws does not come ander this regulation.
+Note that a goal cannot be scored direct from a sick-off, or goal-kick; or from free- sicks awarded for the following preaches of Laws : (a) Player playing the ball a second time before it has been played by another player, after throwing in or taking a free kick or a penalty kick. (b) Off-side. (c) Carrying by Goal-keeper. (d) Charging Goal-keeper at wrong ime, the charging being otherwise

 Index.
 Text of the Laws.
 Official Decisions.

 LAW 11 (continued).

-ears, Studs, LAW 12.
+Bars, Studs, kc.
+LAW 12.
 A player shall not wear any nails, except such as have their heads driven in flush with the leather, or metal plates or projections, or gutta-percha, on his boots, or on his shin guards.
 If bars or studs on the soles or heels of the boots are used, they shall not project more than half-an-inch, and shall have all their fastenings driven in flush with the leather.
 Bars shall be transverse and flat, not less than half- an-inch in width, and shall extend from side to side of the boot.
 Studs shall be round in plan, not less than half-an-inch in diameter, and in no case conical or pointed.
-Any player discovered infringing this Law shall be prohibited from taking further part in the match.
-The Referee shall, if required, examine the players' boots before the commencement of a Wearing soft india-rubber on the soles of boots is not a violation of Law 12.
+Any player whose boots are found not conforming with this Law shall be sent off the field of play and not allowed to return without first reporting to the Referee, who will satisfy himself that the boots are satisfactory.
+A player may Wearing soft india-rubber on the soles of boots is not a violation of Law 12.
 (Inter- national Board.)
 Semi-circular toe pieces are legal.
 Metal toe-plates, though covered with leather, are illegal.